About

 • Place this ball of dough in a lightly oiled bowl (with enough room to rise) and cover with plastic wrap. (remember to place the dough with the seam side down).

-• To glaze, place a doughnut in the prepared glaze and turn to coat it completely.
+• To glaze, place a donut in the prepared glaze and turn to coat it completely.
 Then keep it on a wire rack to let the excess glaze drip.
 Sprinkle with funfetti or sprinkles if you like, before the glaze sets.

-For the Glaze
+For the glaze

 • Make more as needed.